The Wonders of Willingness

 v Learning in both mediums

-v Faith and reason ask questions to achieve a greater revelation of the character of God
+v Faith and reason ask questions to achieve a greater revelation of the

 v A disciplined search for God